-- the default investment arrangement is suitable for the majority of its members and incorporates a well-designed investment glide path to retirement; - TDFs provide significantly more investment flexibility and future-proofing than a Lifestyle approach and; - the default investment options are performing in line with expectations.

-• TDFs for 'younger' members have a performance expectation of CPI + 4% over the life of the fund.
+- the default investment arrangement is suitable for the majority of its members and incorporates a well-designed investment glide path to retirement. - TDFs provide significantly more investment flexibility and future-proofing than a Lifestyle approach and; - the default investment options are performing in line with expectations. - Evidence to support this conclusion includes: - TDFs for 'younger' members have a performance expectation of CPI + 4% over the life of the fund.
 This performance expectation reduces as members approach retirement age, to CPI + 0%.
-As of 31 March 2020 a majority of TDFs have outperformed their respective benchmarks over the past 5 years, despite the market volatility experienced in Q1 2020.
+As of 30 September 2021, all TDFs have outperformed their respective benchmarks over the past 5 years.